sph2sail/ficam-pacs/pages/pacs_enterprise_pacs.md

 permalink: /pacs/
 ---

-This page will give you a basic understanding of both Physical Access Control Systems (PACSs) and Enterprise Physical Access Control Systems (E-PACSs).
+This page will give you a basic understanding of Physical Access Control Systems (PACSs) and Enterprise Physical Access Control Systems (E-PACSs).

 - [What Is a Physical Access Control System?](#what-is-a-physical-access-control-system)
 - [What Is an Enterprise Physical Access Control System?](#what-is-an-enterprise-pacs)